valerahime/foundryvtt-pin-cushion/README.md

 ## Known issue

-- This module slows down opening journals a bit, I guess for the controls and overrides I do for features any help is welcome
+- This module slows down opening journals a bit (the rendering to understand each other), I guess for all the controls, filters and overrides i do, any help is solved this issue is welcome

 ### libWrapper